LiMinggang/madedit-mod/README.txt

 Fix: Bug 101030 & 101031 of uchardet
 Fix: Possible char type cast issue(Windows)
-Fix: Bug of query to save files(some file will not be queried) Code improvement for 64 bits system
+Fix: Bug of query to save files(some file will not be queried)
+Fix: Associated file does not show MadEdit ICON
+Code improvement for 64 bits system
 Update Hunspell to 1.6.1
 Update Astyle to 3.0